Domestic Superhero

 Instructions

-1. Heat half the oil in your big pot; crack your eggs into the bottom and scramble them until just cooked.
+1. Heat half the oil in a large pot over medium heat; crack the eggs into the bottom and scramble until just cooked.
 Remove and set aside.

-2. Heat the rest of the oil in the pot, add the onions, garlic, and ginger and cook for a few minutes.
-Add carrots, broccoli, mushrooms, and zucchini; saute for 2 minutes.
+2. Add the remaining oil to the pot.
+Add onions, garlic, and ginger and cook for a 2 minutes.
+Add carrots, broccoli, mushrooms, and zucchini; sauté 2 minutes.

-3. Add 1 ½ cups of rinsed quinoa to the pot, then add 2 ½ cups water to the pot; stirring to combine.
-Bring to a boil, then cover and reduce the heat to simmer.
-Cook for 15-20 minutes, or until the quinoa is tender.
-Fluff quinoa up with a fork.
+3. Add 1½ cups of rinsed quinoa to the pot, then add 2½ cups water to the pot; stirring to combine.
+Increase heat to high; bring to a boil then cover and reduce the heat to simmer.
+Simmer, covered, for 15-20 minutes, or until the quinoa is tender.
+Turn off heat.
+Fluff quinoa with a fork when done.

-4. Add the corn and peas, then stir to combine and allow to heat up.
+4. Add corn and peas, then stir to combine and let sit for 2-3 minutes.

 5. Add soy sauce, green onions, and scrambled eggs into the pot.
 Stir to combine then serve topped with additional green onions if desired.